benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

       // The login name of the server administrator group.
       login: '${deployEnvironment}-${applicationDatabaseAdminsGroupName}'
     }
-    // This identity will be used when determining what in Azure the identity can see - which is why we need User.Read.All, etc. in order to CREATE EXTERNAL USER's from Entra.
+    // This identity will be used when determining what in Azure the identity can see - which is why we need Directory.Read.All in order to CREATE EXTERNAL USER's from Entra.
     primaryUserAssignedIdentityId: dbIdentity.id
   }